 IELTS results are reported on a 9-band scale.

-IELTS results are designed to be simple and easy to understand.
-They are reported as band scores on a scale from 1 (the lowest) to 9 (the highest).
+IELTS results are designed in a way that is simple and easy to understand.
+The results are reported as band scores on a scale from 1 (the lowest) to 9 (the highest).

 The IELTS scales are as follows :